wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-collab-prepare-deployment/includes/survey-architecture.md

 ## How does Teams manage identities?

 Teams supports all identity models that are available with Microsoft 365.
-Teams leverages identities stored in Azure Active Directory (Azure AD), which combines core directory services, application access management, and identity protection into a single solution.
+Teams uses identities stored in Azure Active Directory (Azure AD), which combines core directory services, application access management, and identity protection into a single solution.

 Teams uses three identity models: